theramiyer/blog/content/post/2023/i-watched-the-kerala-story.md

 But none of the last three matter, because we are a culture who are innately imaginative.
 We only need to be shown symbols; we are fully capable of imagining the rest.
 The CGI does not have to be good, the dialogues do not have to mean anything, the actors' acting skills do not matter.
 And Sen knew it.

-And there, that is your formula to create a multi-billion Box Office hit on a shoestring budget.
+And there, that is your formula to create a multi-billion-rupee Box Office hit on a shoestring budget.
 The lesson I learnt paying ₹150 for the ticket.

 ## But strange things happen in Kerala

-First, let us address a couple of arguments put in favour of the film.
+First, let us address a couple of arguments in favour of the film.
 Like I said, my sister mentioned the bizarre finding of a dead foetus buried in her friend's backyard, saying, "All sorts of crazy things happen in Kerala; have you ever heard of something like this?"

 I had not, of course, but can we equate this with national security?